Sunday, August 10, 2014

 Recommended Books:

 Pat Ament, Joseph Smith’s Prophetic Gifts; this book has been republished: A Timeline of Joseph Smith's Prophecies: His Prophecies Fulfilled, ed.
 Brian Stutzman, rev. ed.
-(2023); Brian J. Stutzman, On This Day: Joseph Smith’s Prophecies Fulfilled: Sorted by Day (2023)
+(2023); see also Brian J. Stutzman, On This Day: Joseph Smith’s Prophecies Fulfilled: Sorted by Day (2023)

 Duane Crowther, The Prophecies of Joseph Smith